abhishek10027/ExactDetect-YOLOv4-s-Accurate-Vision/README.md

 ## Dataset

-The project utilizes the **Microsoft COCO dataset**, a benchmark in computer vision with over 330,000 images across 80 object categories.
-This dataset is used for both training and evaluating the YOLOv4 model.
+### Dataset

+For this project, we utilized the **COCO.NAMES** dataset, a comprehensive resource widely recognized in the field of computer vision for image classification and object detection tasks.
+The COCO.NAMES dataset is designed for large-scale object recognition, segmentation, and labeling, featuring over 330,000 images annotated with 80 different object categories.
+Each image is also accompanied by five captions that describe the scene, providing rich contextual information for training models.

+The extensive diversity and detailed annotations of the COCO.NAMES dataset make it an essential tool for developing and evaluating state-of-the-art object recognition and segmentation models.
+In our project, this dataset was pivotal for training the neural network, enabling precise identification of object categories and improving the overall accuracy of our detection system.

 ## System Requirements